ben-xD/foodprint/react-native-app/README.md

 ## Development guide & testing

+- Write tests for code you write.
+Write them before (Test driven development) or after.
+But definitely before merging to master.
 - When you run `git commit`, husky runs all the tests and only lets you commit if they pass
 - To run all the tests, run `npm run test`.
 To run specific tests, use the run button next to the test in WebStorm
 - There are tests for components, so whenever a component gets changed, it fails the tests and requires to update the relevant snapshot: